It’s summer, and you want to spend some time in your yard. But there’s a problem – mosquitoes!

 This has always been the case in hotter regions with malaria.
 Now with mosquitoes spreading diseases such as West Nile Virus, dengue, chikungunya, and zika in the US, the danger is suddenly closer to home.

 How can you protect yourself?
-You’ve heard about propane mosquito traps and wonder if they could be the solution.
+You’ve heard about mosquito traps, and have just discovered propane mosquito traps and wonder if they could be the solution.
 Let’s find out!

 How Do Propane-Powered Mosquito Traps Work?